dineshba/website/content/posts/oss.md

 > Note: You have to be logged in github to see the above pr and issue links

-**Hope you are able to see good different in a year time.** [hacktoberfest](https://hacktoberfest.digitalocean.com/) is gonna start.
+**Hope you are able to see good difference in a year time.** [hacktoberfest](https://hacktoberfest.digitalocean.com/) is gonna start.
 Are you ready to feel the change like above?